nadrino/kotor-walkthrough/kotor/walkthrough/048_Tatooine.md

 - Go toward the cantina
 - Senni Vek (Twilek)
 	- I didn't drop anything.
-	- I'm sorry, there must be some mistake. (not on XBox)
+	- I'm sorry, there must be some mistake. (not on XBox neither Switch)
 	- What is this, some kind of con game?
 	- I don't want it.
 	- Fine.
 Give me the stupid datapad!